Week 6 Fantasy football rankings, sleepers from proven model

 When the season began, one wouldn't have imagined that coveted Week 6 Fantasy football picks consisted of names like Rico Dowdle, Jacory Croskey-Merritt or Quinshon Judkins.
 But they all had 100-plus yards on the ground on Sunday, with Dowdle going north of 200.
 Did they just have good matchups, or did their performances shoot them up the Week 6 Fantasy football rankings?
 Both recent performances and current matchups should be taken into account when making Fantasy football start/sit decisions.

 Dowdle had 206 yards versus Miami, which will face the Chargers on Sunday.
 L.A. has now lost both Najee Harris and Omarion Hampton to IR, leaving Hassan Haskins and Kimani Vidal as the next men up in the backfield.
 Should either, or both, make their way into Week 6 Fantasy football lineups?
+Also, what does a depleted running back room mean for the likes of Justin Herbert, Keenan Allen, Ladd McConkey and Quentin Johnston?
 Before making your Week 6 Fantasy football picks, be sure to check out the Week 6 Fantasy football rankings from the proven computer model at SportsLine.

 Bet on every NFL Week 6 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $200 in bonus bets if your $5 initial wager wins: